Read summarized version with

 If you are looking for a reliable tech partner to assist you with your data initiatives, you cannot go wrong with N-iX.
 Here are a few facts to convince you:

-• Experience.
-N-iX has over 20 years of experience in providing data, cloud, embedded&IoT, and various other software development services.
+• Experience: N-iX has over 23 years of experience providing data, cloud, embedded & IoT, and other software development services.

-• Expertise.
-Having successfully delivered more than 30 data projects to date, N-iX has extensive expertise in Data Governance, Data Analytics, AI and Machine learning, Big Data, and more.
+• Expertise: Having successfully delivered more than 60 data projects to date, N-iX has extensive expertise in Data Governance, Data Analytics, AI and Machine learning, Big Data, and more.

-• Reach.
-With over 2,000 professionals in 25 countries across Europe and the Americas, N-iX serves leading global enterprises and Fortune 500 companies all around the globe.
+• Reach: With over 2,400 professionals in 25 countries across Europe and the Americas, N-iX serves leading global enterprises and Fortune 500 companies worldwide.

 Have a question?